logux/core/README.md

 ## Events

-All events doesn’t support asynchronous listeners.
+All events don't support asynchronous listeners.
 If you need asynchronous calls inside listeners, you should care about calling order by your own.

 ```js